armeen-irfan/Clothing-Store-Data-Analysis/README.md

 Objective: A clothing store wants to create an annual sales insights report for 2022, so that they can understand their customers and increase sales in 2023.

 Skills Shown: Data Cleaning, Data Processing, Data Visualization, Creating Interactive Dashboard, Sharing insights and suggestions to improve sales.

+* In the 'Clean Data' worksheet, the column names highlighted in dark yellow are calculated by formulas, using the data of other columns.